 If you’re struggling with your fatigue there are strategies that you can use to help deal with it:

-- Read this from Headway which shows you 8 ways to cope with fatigue after brain injury
+- Read this on Headway’s website to find out more about fatigue after brain injury

 - Download this PDF booklet from Headway: Managing fatigue after brain injury